LoginRadius/docs/content/blog/get-started-react/index.md

 export default withRouter(Login);
 ```
+Replace the following placeholder in the above code:
+{{YOUR API KEY}} : API Key obtained in the Get Credentials step.

 Once the `Login` component is implemented, set the `return_url` to point to the `/login` subdomain of your application.
 For example, in the local React instance, it can point to `http://localhost:3000/login`.
 This way, after logging in through the IDX Login page, your user will be redirected to the Login component that we just implemented.